tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 println ""
 ```

+In this version, the code is fluent with the object name `builderDsl` not being repeated every single line.
-In this version, the code is less verbose and much more user-friendly.
+As a result, the code is less verbose and much more user-friendly.

 ### Version 3: DSL with Groovy closure